D-Pow/MEP_Map-Engine-for-Platformers/README.md

 # MEP_Map-Engine-for-Platformers
 A simple map designer program for the creation of maps used in 2D platforming games.
 Requires a premade tile set (that represents the ground and decoration tiles on the playing map) as a .png or .gif file.
+A compiled .jar file located in the dist folder.

 #Controls:
 + Arrow Keys: Move map